15 Quality Metrics Every Project Manager Needs to Know

 Customer Satisfaction Surveys

-• When to use: It can be used in project management to gauge whether or not a project is meeting the needs of its customers.
+- When to use: It can be used in project management to gauge whether a project meets its customers’ needs.
 If its score is low, it may indicate that the project is not meeting customer expectations and needs to be improved.
-Conversely, a high Customer Satisfaction score shows that the project successfully meets customer needs and can be considered successful.
+Conversely, a high Customer Satisfaction score shows that the project meets customer needs and can be successful.

 Cycle Time

-• When to use: Cycle time measures the amount of time it takes to complete a sprint or a specific task.
+- When to use: Cycle time measures the amount of time it takes to complete a sprint or a specific task.
 It is often used to identify areas for improvement in the project management process.
-To calculate cycle time for an individual task, take the days it took to complete it from start to finish.
+To calculate cycle time for an individual task, take the days to complete it from start to finish.

 Cost Control Measures